There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 In addition, a Chusik Hoesa that meets certain thresholds, regardless of whether it is listed on a stock exchange, is required to undergo an accounting audit by an independent external auditor, pursuant to the Law on External Audit of a Chusik Hoesa, etc (External Audit Law).
 The same requirements are applicable for a Yuhan Hoesa due to a recent amendment effective as of 1 November 2018.

-For listed companies, additional mandatory regulations relating to public disclosure, the establishment of audit committees, the election of outside directors, restriction on insider trading and prohibition of unfair trade practices, among other matters, are contemplated in the Financial Investment Services and Capital Market Act (Capital Markets Act) as well as the KCC.
+For listed companies, additional mandatory regulations relating to public disclosure, acquisition and disposition of treasury shares, issuance of new shares, restriction on insider trading and prohibition of unfair trade practices, among other matters, are contemplated in the Financial Investment Services and Capital Market Act (Capital Markets Act) as well as the KCC.
 Listed companies must also mandatorily comply with the regulations set by the Financial Services Commission (FSC), including the Rules on Issuance of Securities and Disclosure that are derived from the Capital Markets Act, as well as the applicable listing rules of the Korea Exchange (KRX), including the KOSPI Market Listing Rules, the KOSDAQ Market Listing Rules, the KOSPI Market Disclosure Rules and the KOSDAQ Market Disclosure Rules.

 The KCC stipulates certain mandatory requirements for listed companies in terms of corporate governance, including the minimum number of outside directors, the establishment of specific committees and the appointment of a full-time statutory auditor.